DoodlingTurtle/ArtistMacroPad/README.md

 As the backend for this application I'm using xdotool to send mouse and keyboard command to the X-Server.

-This application is still in a very early alpha stage so if you want to help me to squash bugs, I would be more then happy about feedback.
+This application is currently in the beta stage.
+If you want to help me to squash bugs, I would be more then happy about feedback.
 Either here on github or on Twitter @TurtleDoodling

+I have Video a guide on how to install and use it:
+- Part 1: Installation and creating your first Buttons: https://youtu.be/Y5m0-rG7SmU
+- Part 2: Creating Macros and executing Shell commands: https://youtu.be/b33q2sIzpy0
+- Part 3: Creating button groups: comming soon

 # Installation